Student Editorial Board

 Thank you for volunteering!

-Being a member of the student editorial board comes with the following responsibilities
+Being a reviewer comes with the following responsibilities

 - If a paper is marked as "Revise" (this will be common), you must commit to reviewing the revised version of the paper and making a decision